michailmitsakis/notion-second-brain/README.md

 ## The problem

 I use Notion heavily to organise my thoughts, notes, and research.
-Notion AI costs $20/month, requires your data to leave your machine, and still can't answer questions across your entire workspace the way a RAG pipeline can.
-I didn't want to pay for it, and I didn't want my notes sent to a third-party model.
+As my notes have grown, it has become increasingly beneficial to summarize key sections or pages.
+While Notion includes a native AI package, I wanted to avoid it due to security, privacy and cost concerns.
 So I built this instead.

 ---